pubstack/pubstack.github.io/_posts/2023-10-03-build-your-network.md

 Did you watch the movie “Oppenheimer”? (if not, I will love to spoil the first 5 minutes for you)...

 Robert Oppenheimer was a theoretical physicist that while studying in Cambridge's Cavendish Laboratory under a professor named Blackett he didn't seem happy working there "in the lab", this, until the point of adding cyanide to his professor's apple.
 Then, someone in his network called Nils Bohr, said to him "you don't seem happy here"...
 "Get out of Cambridge and go somewhere they let you think"...
 “Where to go”...
-“Go with Born”...
+“Go with Bohr”...
 Then, the movie actually starts building its arguments and you will see Oppenheimer's evolution across the time.

 ---
 – The main goal of this exercise is to help you to “find your Nils Bohr” –